(For the previous version of Sputnik, see Earth/Installation)

 Running Sputnik with FastCGI

-To use FastCGI we need to install an extra rock:
+To use FastCGI we need to install wsapi-fcgi.
+The easiest way to do this using LuaRocks:

 ./bin/luarocks install wsapi-fcgi